nzilbb/labbcat-R/README.md

 # nzilbb.labbcat package for R

-The package provides functionality for querying and extracting data from LaBB-CAT corpora, directly from R.
+The package provides functionality for querying and extracting data from [LaBB-CAT](https://labbcat.canterbury.ac.nz/) servers, directly from R.

-It currently provides access to quite basic data, but does include a function for extraction sound fragments given a transcript name and start/end times, so results CSV files can be processed directy from R.

-## Building the package

-The package can be built from the source code using using:
-`./build.sh`
+LaBB-CAT is a web-based linguistic annotation store that stores audio or video recordings, text transcripts, and other annotations.

+This package currently provides access to basic corpus structure data, pattern-based search, annotation, audio, and TextGrid extraction.

 ## Basic usage instructions